bmaneesh2000/WebScraping/README.md

 ![alt text](https://github.com/bmaneesh2000/WebScraping/blob/main/revs.png?raw=true)

-Note:
+# Note:

-This is not an original project by my self but practice
+This is not an original project by myself but practice